opengisch/QField-docs/documentation/how-to/navigation-and-positioning/gnss.en.md

 ---

 # Positioning (GNSS)
+:material-tablet: Fieldwork

 QField is capable to show your live position using several sources:

-- Either by using the internal GNSS (Global Navigation Satellite System, like GPS, GLONASS, Galileo or Beidou) of your mobile device (typically 5 m accuracy) or
+- **Internal GNSS** (Global Navigation Satellite System, like GPS, GLONASS, Galileo or Beidou) of your mobile device (typically 5 m accuracy) o
-- Through an external antenna through NMEA streams over Bluetooth, TCP, or UDP connection. (typically 1.5 m accuracy) or
+- **External antenna** through NMEA streams over Bluetooth, TCP, or UDP connection. (typically 1.5 m accuracy) or
-- Through an external antenna connected to an additional NTRIP service (down to cm accuracy)
+- **External antenna with NTRIP** connection to an additional NTRIP service (down to cm accuracy)

 !!!
 Tip

-    Depending on your technical domain, it is advisable to make use of an external antenna, given that the known limitation of a mobile device is around 5 meters.
+    Depending on your technical domain, it is advisable to make use of an external antenna, given that the limitation of a mobile device is around 5 meters.
     Furthermore, an external antenna is also able to measure the altitude next to the current 2D position on the earth surface.

 !!!
 Note